Nikolai Kozlenya

-Nikolai Nikolaevich Kozlenya (Никола́й Никола́евич Козле́ня; born October 25, 1971) is a Russian criminal and serial killer, who in the period between 1998 and 2001 committed 7 murders and several other attempted murders against drivers, with the aim of seizing their vehicles.
+Nikolai Nikolaevich Kozlenya (Никола́й Никола́евич Козле́ня; born 25 October 1971) is a Russian criminal and serial killer, who in the period between 1998 and 2001 committed 7 murders and several other attempted murders against drivers, with the aim of seizing their vehicles.

 Biography

 Nikolai Kozlenya was born in 1971 in the town of Bolotnoye into a family of railroad workers.
 Shortly after his birth, his family moved to the city of Tayga, Kemerovo Oblast.
 He graduated from the local school and entered the railway college, where he was a well-performing student and headman of his study group.
 After graduation, Kozlenya went to serve in the army, where he was subjected to bullying by his drunken seniors.
 According to the investigator who examined the case later on, it was these factors which caused a change in Kozlenya's psyche.
-While in the army, he tried to slice open his vein, but the suicide attempt failed.
+While in the army, he tried to slice open his vein in a suicide attempt, though survived.
 After this, Kozlenya was commissioned.

 After returning home, Kozlenya worked for several years as a platelayer, where he was regarded as a good worker.
 After that, he entered the Siberian State Transport University, from which, after studying there for some time, he eventually left.
-He then tried to start his own business, but quickly went bankrupt.
+He then tried to start his own business but quickly went bankrupt.